Symptoms of this type of food intolerance can range from digestive, mood to auto-immune disorders.

 The time it takes for these symptoms to manifest ranges from person to person, with some experiencing an almost instantaneous surge of reactions right after consuming gluten.
 Symptoms can last for a day or more, depending on the individual’s level of intolerance.

 Here’s the catch: majority of the human population can digest gluten without experiencing any discomfort whatsoever, proving why a gluten-free diet is not suited for everyone.

-One thing healthcare professionals look out for when a patient comes to them with gluten intolerance symptoms is whether the patient has gluten intolerance, or its most severe condition called celiac disease.
+One thing healthcare professionals look out for when a patient comes to them with gluten intolerance symptoms is whether the patient has gluten intolerance, or its most severe condition called coeliac disease.

-Gluten is the officially recognised culprit behind celiac disease.
+Gluten is the officially recognised culprit behind coeliac disease.
 Diagnostic tests are performed to rule out this lifelong, auto-immune disease that affects 1% of the population.
-Patients diagnosed with celiac disease who still consume gluten have a higher risk for damaging their digestive system which may result in malnutrition.
+Patients diagnosed with coeliac disease who still consume gluten have a higher risk for damaging their digestive system which may result in malnutrition.
 It is presently managed through dietary treatments.

 Always Speak with a Gluten Expert

 Speaking with a qualified healthcare professional is critical if you think you may be sensitive to gluten: you wouldn’t want to receive a wrong diagnosis and restrict your diet for nothing!

 The fact that gluten intolerance has several symptoms that overlap with other disorders make it difficult to diagnose, but medical experts, nutritionists and dietitians are in the best position to help you receive an accurate diagnosis and effective treatment plan.